TBrockster/CV/README.md

 ### Babylon | January 2021 - Present | Software Engineer

 Currently, I am on an international team working to deliver and maintain web-based applications, for use by internal users, to provide remote healthcare and lifestyle support.
 The applications are mostly in React, split between JavaScript and Typescript, with some legacy ruby pages served via an IFrame.
 The work I do covers both creating and maintaining accessible and responsive UI/UX components, as well as sourcing the needed data from our microservices in a scalable way via a federated GraphQL middleware.

-The biggest piece of work I have done in this role was the migration of our member search from a monolithic, shared GraphQL instance to a much more scalable federated graph.
-This involved a lot of work to identify data points and map them to the new field names and structure, to ensure feature parity between the two versions.
-It also required a large increase in test coverage and manual testing to ensure it was working as intended, as well as a fairly deep redesign of the previous architecture, including migrating higher-order components to hooks, to reduce complexity increase the maintainability and extensibility of the feature.
-Finally, a lot of thought and care went into planning the release process for the feature, ensuring it was properly feature-flagged to allow it to be gradually and specifically rolled out to various different users and environments with minimum confusion and negative impact.
+This work allows our support staff and clinicians to provide a higher quality of healthcare, and lets them do it easily and quickly.

-As the long-serving member of my team, I have a lot of ownership and input to our documentation, such as release process outline, style guides and contribution standards.
-This also often leaves me with the most context for niche areas of the product and involves me in a lot of strategic planning and architectural discussions.
+As the longest-serving member of my team, I have a lot of ownership and input to our documentation, such as release process outline, style guides and contribution standards.
+This documentation allows new members of the team to onboard quickly and easily and begin contributing productive work sooner.
+This domain knowledge also often leaves me with the most context for niche areas of the product and involves me in a lot of strategic planning and architectural discussions.

 I am also lucky enough to have a lot of opportunities to mentor some of the junior and newly-onboarding members of the team, as well as do quite a lot of interviewing for different roles across the business.